Interventional Pulmonology

 Nationally Ranked in Pulmonology

-UT Southwestern Medical Center is recognized by U.S. News & World Report as one of the nation’s top 20 hospitals for pulmonology and lung surgery.
+UT Southwestern Medical Center is ranked by U.S. News & World Report as one of the nation's top 20 hospitals for pulmonology and lung surgery, and we are rated as "High Performing" in pneumonia care.

 The specialized interventional pulmonologists at UT Southwestern Medical Center perform sophisticated, minimally invasive procedures to diagnose and treat conditions in the lungs and chest.
 We are experts in advanced diagnostic and therapeutic procedures, including robotic bronchoscopy, and pleural procedures.